Use CalledVia context keys for Athena

 to AWS, AWS gathers the request information into a request context

 that evaluates and authorizes the request.
-You can use the Condition
+You can use the Condition element of

 a JSON policy to compare keys in the request context with key values that you specify in